gurukishore111/Todo-App-2.0/README.md

 ## Todo App

- It is my second todo app build in React hooks
+ It is my second todo app build in React hooks.You can update ,strick out , Remove from the TodoList ✎

 ## Available Scripts